 Homework allows to independently verify your conceptual understanding and practice problem solving.
-Your collaboration with other classmates is not discouraged, but eventually you will need to genuinely know (not think you know) how to set up and solve a problem of that same kind com-pletely on your own.
-Just copying other students' homework answers typically results in abysmally low performances on exams, which overall weigh more than each homework set itself.
-Multiple tutoring resources are available to you, and you are warmly encouraged to make use of them.
-For extensions, every assignment will be automatically left open for 6 additional days past the regular due date, with a small deduction for late submission - you do not need to send any email with an extension request within that time frame.
+Your collaboration with other classmates is not discouraged, but eventually you will need to genuinely know (not think you know) how to set up and solve a problem of that same completely on your own.
+Just copying other students' kind typically results in abysmally performances homework answers low on exams, more than each homework set itself. which overall weigh Multiple tutoring resources are available to vou, and vou are warmly encouraged to make use of them.
+For extensions, every assignment will be automatically left open for 6 additional days past the regular due date, with a small deduction for late submission vou do not need send email with an extension within that to anv request time frame.
 Extension requests made after the 'late due date' will be altogether ignored.
 At the end, your two lowest scores will be dropped.